cert-manager/website/content/docs/tutorials/getting-started-with-cert-manager-on-google-kubernetes-engine-using-lets-encrypt-for-ingress-ssl/README.md

 ---
-title: Getting Started with cert-manager on GKE
+title: Deploy cert-manager on Google Kubernetes Engine (GKE) and create SSL certificates for Ingress using Let's Encrypt
-description: Learn how to deploy cert-manager in your Kubernetes cluster and how to configure it to sign SSL certificates using Let's Encrypt
+description: Learn how to deploy cert-manager on Google Kubernetes (GKE) Engine and then configure it to sign SSL certificates using Let's Encrypt
 ---

 In this tutorial you will learn how to deploy and configure cert-manager on Google Kubernetes Engine (GKE).